ReidHoneycutt/Hyberbolic-Projection-of-Human-Wire-Frame/README.md

 Connections.js contains all of the connections between the joints in the human wire frame.

+line.js and disc.js contain classes which handle the drawing of the lines of the wireframe, and of the hyperbolic transformation of the wireframe.

 ![main](/Screenshots/poincare_disk.png)
 # Hyberbolic Projection of Human Wire Frame